cmptrnb/Xray-examples/i3/README.md

 set enable-bracketed-paste off
 ```

-To disable the `confirm-paste` extension, add `,-confirm-paste` to the `perl-ext-common` resource, which tells URxvt to load the defaults, minus this specific extension.
+Multi-line pasting generally produces a confirmation prompt.
+To disable the `confirm-paste` extension that causes this, add `,-confirm-paste` to the `perl-ext-common` resource, which tells URxvt to load the defaults, minus this specific extension.
 Add the following line to `~/.Xresources`:

 ```
 URxvt.perl-ext-common: default,-confirm-paste
 ```

-After editing the file, you must load the changes using the command:
+After editing the file, load the changes into the X database by issuing the command:

 ```
 xrdb ~/.Xresources